DiegoMCastellari/Rasterian/README.md

 # Examples of use
 Into the examples folder, there are some examples of use:
-- 01 - How to stack bands into one image
+- 01 - How to stack bands in one unique raster
-- 02 - How apply filters
+- 02 - How to apply filters
 - 03 - How to calculate indexes